AlterNativity 2025

 Hinckley Area Foodbank

 We don’t think anyone in our community should have to face going hungry.
 That is why we provide three days’ nutritionally balanced emergency food and support, to local people who are referred to us in crisis.
-During the year 2018-2019 we fulfilled 2.557 vouchers feeding 5,948 people, 2,083 of which were children, supplying 3 days emergency food.
+During the year 2018-2019 we fulfilled 2.557 vouchers, feeding 5,948 people, 2,083 of which were children, supplying 3 days emergency food.
 That’s equivalent to 53,532 meals.
-The Foodbank is run by a partnership of 9 churches.
+This year that number is expected to rise.

 Hinckley Homeless Group came together and operates as a group of people interested and concerned about homelessness issues.
 Our main activity is running Lawrence House, it is a supported accommodation project for homeless young people in the Hinckley & Bosworth area of Leicestershire.
-We provide accommodation for 12 single people.
+We provide accommodation for 12 single people between the ages of 16 and 25 of either sex.

 HUGS